aave/docs-gho/docs/concepts/why-gho.md

 ### Multi-Collateral Positions

 Traditionally in the DeFi ecosystem, users mint decentralized stablecoins via single asset-backed vaults.
 GHO is multi-collateralized, which means that users can mint GHO based on their entire set of supplied collateral assets across the Aave Protocol.
-As a result, GHO will be backed by various types of assets.
+As a result, GHO is backed by various types of assets.

 While there are key differences with respect to the implementation of GHO (please see the “[How GHO Works](./how-gho-works/how-gho-works.md)" page for a more detailed explanation), the process of interacting with the Aave Protocol and borrowing GHO is similar to that of other assets (i.e., a user will supply assets into the Aave Protocol and enable them to be used as collateral, and these assets can then be used to mint GHO, opening a multi-collateral backed borrowing position).